-- Systemic inflammatory response syndrome (SIRS criteria) : a constellation of physiological and immune-mediated reactions of the body to an infection or noninfectious insult (e.g., an acute inflammatory process or trauma)
+- Systemic inflammatory response syndrome (SIRS) : a group of physiological and immune-mediated reactions that are triggered in response to an infectious or noninfectious insult (e.g., an acute inflammatory process or trauma)

 - Severe sepsis: sepsis PLUS dysfunction of at least one organ or system

-- Progressive and potentially reversible failure in the physiologic function of several organs and/or systems
+- Progressive, but potentially reversible, dysfunction of several organs and/or systems

-- Bacteremia: the presence of bacteria in the bloodstream, confirmed on blood cultures
+- : the presence of viable bacteria in the bloodstream, with or without clinical signs of infection

 - Common sources of sepsis: